 - Swimming through calm, warm and lovely, blue-green clear waters

-General splashing about and fun in the sun is the name of the game in this yacht charter location.
+General splashing about and water sports for Fun in the Sun is the name of the game in yacht charter in the Bahamas and Florida.
 This is a destination where a crewed yacht charter is the best and may be the only way, to really fully enjoy this beach and warm water paradise.

 Colorful Bahamas Houses

 Board your yacht in Harbour Island.
 Enjoy the streets of Dunmore Town that the glossy magazines are labeling as the “new St Barths”.
 Renowned for brightly colored houses and white picket fences, this elegant little town has art galleries, restaurants, boutiques and straw work to offer.
 Golf carts are the means of transportation around Harbour Island and will allow you to explore the many narrow streets.
 Diving enthusiasts will enjoy the sight of an unusual underwater train wreck.
 Harbour Island is renowned for the pink sand beaches; find an isolated anchorage around the island for a relaxing swim.
 Overnight.

 In the morning cruise along the Devil’s Backbone heading to Current Cut, a narrow channel between the northern tip of Eleuthera Island and the adjacent island of Current.
 Here there is great snorkeling.
 For Divers, a high speed drift dive through the cut is considered one of the top diving experiences in the Bahamas.
 In the evening visit Current Settlement on the island of Eleuthera, a quaint quiet little town settled over 200 years ago.
 Overnight in a quiet anchorage.